 It is a rare talent to not only be a prolific actor but one who has appeared in numerous classics.
-Add to this, a number of Oscar nominations for acting and you’re left with an incredible legacy.
+Add to this, several Oscar nominations for acting, and you’re left with an incredible legacy.
 Spencer Tracy was just such an actor.
 He excelled in comedy as well as drama, a challenging feat for any actor.
 Of course, one does wonder if collaborations with other actors and directors helped Tracy to truly shine.
 After all, it’s easier to act when you’re comfortable with the other people on stage, let alone the people behind the camera.
 Spencer Tracy worked with plenty of famous actors and directors over the years, but two individuals stand out as frequent collaborators: Katharine Hepburn and Stanley Kramer.
 This week’s two films examine the lengthy, varied, and oft-recognized career of Spencer Tracy.

 Guess Who’s Coming to Dinner?